not4rt/SOTA-minifilter/README.md

 # SOTA-Minifilter Driver

-A C-based minifilter driver for State of the Art (SOTA) group.
+A minifilter driver of State of the Art (SOTA) group.

 # Table of Contents
 1. [Description](#Description)